 Bio: Annie Arbuckle is Executive Director, at Ames Education Foundation, in Ames, Iowa.
 She received her Bachelors Degree at University of Iowa.
 She has done graduate studies at University of Northern Iowa.
 Arbuckle has worked in corporate sales and marketing, overseeing an eight state region, and 80 million in annual revenue.
 She has worked as a corporate trainer, speaking and training at the national level.
 She taught business at Mt.
 Hood Community College in Oregon for ten years.
 She has owned her own business doing corporate training and strategic plans for business owners and CEO’s.
 She has been with Ames Education Foundation as ED for six years.
 Her area of emphasisis planned giving and major gifts.
 She recently completed two successful campaigns for her district, and raised $250k in the past six months.

-Bio: With 11 years as Community Relations Director, Bryant keeps her district on the forefront of emerging trends in social media.
+Bio: Bryant keeps her district and clients on the forefront of emerging trends in social media.
 With nearly two dozen state and national awards for her work in digital media, she’s presented on the power of social media, content marketing and engaging audiences at state and national conferences.

 Development Consultant, CCS Fundraising

 Bio: In his time as a fundraising consultant, Ben Wilinsky has designed, led and implemented fundraising programs at multiple national non-profits, in five sectors, with goals in excess of $300 million.
 Last year, Ben teamed to raise $159 million, in part for improving education in urban and rural Ohio communities.
 Ben has served is virtually every role on a development team, trained dozens of leaders to realize their goals and has personally secured over $19 million in philanthropic support.
 Before his development career, Ben was a middle school reading teacher on Chicago's South Side.

 Bio: Bill Hoffman leads Bill Hoffman & Associates which is a Tampa-based national consulting firm specializing in: